SCRT-HQ/VaporShell/docs/glossary/New-VSElastiCacheReplicationGroup.md

 ### -NodeGroupConfiguration
 NodeGroupConfiguration  is a property of the AWS::ElastiCache::ReplicationGroup resource that configures an Amazon ElastiCache ElastiCache Redis cluster node group.
+If you set UseOnlineResharding: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-useonlineresharding to true, you can update NodeGroupConfiguration without interruption.
+When UseOnlineResharding is set to false, or is not specified, updating NodeGroupConfiguration results in replacement: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticache-replicationgroup.html#cfn-elasticache-replicationgroup-nodegroupconfiguration
 DuplicatesAllowed: False